smirvf/DevOps-Projects/README.md

 # DevOps-Learning
 Hi and welcome to my Github Repo dedicated to my DevOps projects.
-I will be using various technologies and showcasing my learning and skills within this repo.
+I will be using various technologies and showcasing work within this repo.

 Happy to have you here :)!